zhiweigu2000/Job-finding/ML Notes.md

 It is not sensitive to outliers.
 Since, extreme values or outliers, never cause much reduction in RSS, they are never involved in split.
 Hence, tree based methods are insensitive to outliers.

 6. Types of Problems it can solve

 - Classification

+- Regression

+### Random Forest

+Use a sample of data and features at each split to build decision tree

+ach node is most common predictions from each model

+A kind of bagging

+Prevent overfitting of decision tree

+Reduce high variance to low variance: with majority voting

+1. What Are the Basic Assumption?

+There are no such assumptions

+2. Advantages

+- Doesn't Overfit

+- Less parameter tuning required

+- Decision Tree can handle both continuous and categorical variables.

+- No feature scaling required: uses Decision Tree internally

+- Suitable for any kind of ML problems

+3. Disadvantages

+- Biased With features having many categories

+- Biased in multiclass classification problems towards more frequent classes.

+4. Whether Feature Scaling is required?

+No

+5. Impact of outliers?

+Robust to outliers

+6. Types of Problems it can solve (Supervised)

+- Classification